isovector/draconian-results/pho.md

     work duties
 -   You have [a valid exemption]

-Workplaces must have a COVID-19 safety plan in place as part of the workplace\'s Communicable Disease Plan.
+Workplaces must have a COVID-19 safety plan in place.

 ------------------------------------------------------------------------